Lung malformation surgery packing list

 Snacks and food for you — it's easy to forget to eat, and hospital food can be pricey and not great.
 We recommend things that don’t need to be kept cool.
 Consider bringing a mixture of snacks that are comforting, but that will also give you energy and nutrition.
 Trail mix, granola bars, popcorn, fruit (small oranges, bananas, apples), dried fruits, jerky, protein bars, seaweed snacks, edamame, veggie chips, Sunbutter pouches.

-Check your hospital’s allergen policy before packing snacks.
+TOP TIP — Check your hospital’s allergen policy before packing snacks.
 Many pediatric wards do not allow nuts because of the severity of nut allergies in some patients.
 SunButter or other seed-based alternatives are a safe swap!

 Comfort and entertainment